mrp-yt/dex-speedtest-station/README.md

 * This is a guide on how to setup Docker containers inside Alpine VM.
 Link Speed Test and Prometheus.
 Display Data on Grafana
   Requirements:
   - Have Alpine VM / Docker running on Termux.
 How to [https://github.com/mrp-yt/docker_and_portainer_on_dex](https://github.com/mrp-yt/docker_and_portainer_on_dex)
-  - If you followed my dex-monitoring-station guide, you already have Grafana setup.
+  - If you followed [my dex-monitoring-station guide](https://github.com/mrp-yt/dex-monitoring-station), you already have Grafana setup.
+Some of the steps can be skipped.

 ## Setup